 To discuss, please call Mr. Wright at 1.214.403.6642.

 Price would depend on many factors, such as the length of seminar time, the medium of delivery, out-of-pocket expenses, and the amount of advanced preparation involved.
-A one-hour briefing by Mr. Wright to a small audience (delivered by telephone call you initiate) on a topic for which he already has his own material, could cost as little as $375.
+A one-hour briefing by Mr. Wright to a small audience (delivered by telephone call you initiate) on a topic for which he already has material, could cost as little as $375.

 Many professionals – auditors, lawyers, investigators, accountants, records managers, security professionals -- need continuing professional education (CPE and CLE) hours.
-Our tutorials are of a quality to support the granting of credit.
+Mr. Wright's tutorials are of a quality to support the granting of credit.
 Mr. Wright will be happy to sign a letter confirming that any particular professional participated in a seminar.
 However, the application for and obtaining of credit will be the responsibility of the individual professional.

 Rules for continuing legal education credit vary by jurisdiction.
 Often an attorney can obtain credit by applying for it after attending a seminar.